 Docker is an open-source containerization platform for virtualization.

 Docker Swarm is a container orchestration tool, meaning that it allows the user to manage multiple containers deployed across multiple host machines.

-Encapsulation is a mechanism of restricting direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.
+Encapsulation is way to restrict direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.

 Endpoint security is an organizations’ strategy and approach to maintaining the security of network endpoints and external devices that are directly connected to the IT infrastructure.

 Enterprise application integration (EAI) is the implementation of technologies that facilitate communication between enterprise applications.